cjpatoilo/cname/readme.md

 ## Why it's awesome?

-Install this package npm with `--global` or with `-D` to add the package as a dependency in the `package.json` file of your project.
-This library reads the `package.json` files to get the homepage property value, then creates the `CNAME` file with that value.
+Install this package npm with `-g` to global use or with `-D` to add the package as a devDependency in the `package.json` file of your project.
+This lib reads the `package.json` files to get the homepage value, then creates the `CNAME` file with that value.

 ## Install